|Introduction and Methodology|

 An individual is recognised as a Monk (मुनि/साध्वी) in Jainism by formally accepting Diksha (दीक्षा) which implies initiating the monastic order (मुनि जीवन), or in other words renouncing the worldly duties, possessions and family ties.

-Jain monks undertake the most serious forms of sacrifice on this earth.
-They choose a lifestyle which calls for highest genre of control over self, to ultimately reach the supreme objective of relieving one’s soul from the vicious cycle of birth, death and rebirth.
+Jain monks undertake very serious forms of sacrifice.
+They choose a lifestyle which calls for very high control over self, to ultimately reach the supreme objective of relieving one’s soul from the vicious cycle of birth, death and rebirth (मोक्ष).

-Life of a sadhvi is strictly regulated by five great vows (महाव्रत) of non-violence, truthfulness, non-stealing, non-possession and chastity (अहिंसा सत्य, अस्तेय, अपरिग्रह, ब्रहमचर्य).
-For their entire lives they cover their body by white unstitched cloth, walk bare-foot, do not grow hair, eat simple food, prohibit electricity, do not own materials, constantly practice rigorous meditation and fasting and never have a physical contact with the opposite gender.
+Life of a sadhvi is strictly regulated by five great vows (महाव्रत) of non-violence, truthfulness, non-stealing, non-possession and chastity (अहिंसा, सत्य, अस्तेय, अपरिग्रह, ब्रहमचर्य).
+For their entire lives they cover their body with white unstitched cloth, walk bare-foot, do not grow hair, eat simple food, prohibit electricity, do not own materials, constantly practice rigorous meditation and fasting and never have a physical contact with another gender.